-Prince’s iconic ballad “Purple Rain,” released in 1984 as the title track of the Purple Rain album, has become one of his most well-loved songs.
-While it’s known for its emotive sound and heart-wrenching guitar solo, many listeners are curious about the deeper meaning behind the lyrics.
+Prince’s iconic ballad “Purple Rain” is a song about love, loss, and transformation.
+While it’s known for its unique melody and heart-wrenching guitar solo, many listeners are unaware of the deeper meaning behind its lyrics.

 Verse 1: A Desire for Joy Amid Sorrow